plait-board/drawnix/README_en.md

 ## About Plait Drawing Framework

 *Drawnix* is positioned as an out-of-the-box, *open-source*, and free tool product.
-It is built on top of the *Plait* framework, which is our company's *open-source* drawing framework representing significant technical accumulation in knowledge base products.
+It is built on top of the *Plait* framework, which is our company's *open-source* drawing framework representing significant technical accumulation in knowledge base products([PingCode Wiki](https://pingcode.com/product/wiki?utm_source=drawnix)).

 *Drawnix* uses a *plugin architecture*, which is technically more complex than the previously mentioned *open-source* tools.
 However, this *plugin architecture* has its advantages: it supports multiple *UI frameworks* (*Angular*, *React*), integrates with different *rich text frameworks* (currently only supporting *Slate* framework), enables better business layer separation in development, allows development of various fine-grained reusable plugins, and can expand to more whiteboard application scenarios.